 Content-Security-Policy (CSP)

 CSP is the primary defense against XSS attacks.
-A missing CSP leaves your site vulnerable to injected malicious code.
+A missing CSP leaves your site vulnerable to injected scripts that can steal cookies, credentials, and user data.

 −6